ahearnzach3/Where2Run/README.md

 - **DevOps**: Streamlit Cloud, GitHub Actions (future)
 - **Database (In Development)**: Supabase (user auth, caching)

+### ⚠️ Why I Switched from Azure to Supabase

+I initially set up this project using **Azure PostgreSQL Flexible Server** with the intention of showcasing cloud-native infrastructure skills.
+However, despite correctly configuring public access, firewall rules, and credentials, Azure’s free-tier PostgreSQL service intermittently timed out when accessed from external apps (like Streamlit Cloud).
+This is a known issue in certain regions and tiers.

+To ensure consistent performance and usability, I migrated to **Supabase**, which offers reliable public PostgreSQL access, built-in auth, and effortless scaling — all while retaining SQL compatibility.

+The original Azure setup, including screenshots and configuration steps, is available in the `/docs` folder for reference.

 ---

 ## 🎯 Why I Built This